scirner22/cloudwrap/README.md

 Key/value pairs are fetched by using resource paths.
 The path must be specified in the form of `/{environment}/{service_name}/key`.
 This utility always expects a path of three components, namely a key that is nested under an environment and service name.
 Multiple `service_name`s can be provided and the configurations are merged together.
-This allows you to have a path specified as `/{environment}/common/*` that can be shared across services.
+See `cloudwrap --help`.

 Values are converted from kebab case to upper case with underscores.